This Cranberry Turkey Jerky will have you craving your Mom's homemade Thanksgiving Dinner!

 A group of simple ingredients makes this jerky very tasty.
 I used some local honey and brown sugar to sweeten it up a bit, giving it a great sweet honey flavor with a hint of cranberries.

 When making turkey jerky I take the extra precaution of pre-heating the jerky strips to 165°F in the oven.
 I placed my jerky strips after they finished marinating on a baking rack on top of a foil lined pan for easy cleanup.
-It took 20 minutes at 350°F to reach an internal temperature of 165°F.
+It took 20 minutes at 300°F to reach an internal temperature of 165°F. If you have the turkey directly on the pan, the cooking time will be closer to 10 minutes.

 After pre-heating the strips, I placed them on my Excalibur Dehydrator trays to be dehydrated.
 I dehydrated these for a total of 4 hours at 145°F. I would recommend taking a piece out and letting it dry to room temperature every so often and checking to see if it is done.
 Four hours was just about perfect for these pieces of jerky.